 Through about 300 rounds fired during this initial test, I had zero malfunctions of any kind.
 All rounds positively ejected and feed smoothly from the magazine.

 However, I do want to note some recent issues.
 I purchased two additional magazines after initial testing.
-While shooting the postal match with SK Standard, I had two curious feeding malfunctions where the round somehow rotated inside the magazine and tipped upward with the bullet pointing towards the top of the action and blocking the chamber.
+While shooting the postal match with SK Standard, I had two curious feeding malfunctions where the top round somehow rotated within the magazine and tipped upward so that the bullet pointing towards the top of the action and blocked the chamber.

 I’ve continued shooting the Tikka T1x since initial testing, including the postal match and using the Oryx Chassis system.
 I don’t want to shortchange that review as well, but I’ll simply say that the chassis definitely improves on an already highly accurate rifle.